 Start off simple by trying a seafood-inspired fish fry rice bowl.
 This Baja Fish Taco Bowl is made with Whole Grain Brown Rice and crispy white-fleshed fish fillets cooked in the air fryer.
 For the breading, add a spicy kick by combining cornmeal and flour with chili powder.
 Press onto the fish until well coated and then cook in your preheated fryer to golden brown.

 Or, switch up an all time classic by whipping up these Chipotle Tuna Meatballs with pine nuts and serve over a fluffy rice base.
 Cooking your meatballs in the air fryer will cut down the cooking time while adding a crispy golden crust that will keep everybody coming back for more!

 For a speedy weeknight dinner, make these crunchy Black Bean and Rice Taquitos with Mahatma® White Rice in your versatile kitchen gadget – without the risk of an oily texture.
 Serve with sour cream, guacamole and pico de gallo on the side and enjoy a simple yet delicious meal in less than an hour!
 If you are looking for a protein-packed option, try these Tacos Dorados with a chicken filling.

 These are just some of the delicious meals you can be treating your family to with the help of an Air Fryer!
 Remember that while cooking gadgets are meant to make cooking a little easier, they are not mandatory to enjoy a tasty homemade meal.
 If you have one, make the most out of it, and if you don’t, there’s always an alternative cooking method you can use!
-Discover more amazing recipes made with your favorite rice by browsing our website and following @mahatmariceusa in our social channels.
+Discover more amazing recipes like this coconut basmati rice by browsing our website and following @mahatmariceusa in our social channels.